StijnMiroslav/top-starred-devs-and-repos-to-follow/README.md

 Dev stats are for individual contributors.
 Org stats are also provided: viewing the org link shows the devs who are part of the org.
 Not sure how you'd measure stats for each dev part of an org, or similarly, devs contributing to other projects.

+GitHub is not perfect in classifying repos as Python.
+The lists below try to manually filter out mis-classified repos.

 I found it interesting to track 'all time' and 'trending' stats, so lists for each are included.
 Sources are provided after each list.

 ## Contributions?
 Other Languages?